242: No Such Thing As The Ancient Monty Python Dynasty

 Their house was just, as you say, poo everywhere.

-And her husband immediately said, I think the rumba must have gone under control tonight.
+And the husband immediately said, I think the rumba must have gone because all of the night

-To run out and buy a rumba and a dark
+to run out and buy a rumba and a dog.

 And people keep on trying to subject robots to the Turing test,